MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Resolution:**

-Add Domain Controller Policy with the logon as a service, as explained in the note under [Verify that the gMSA account has the required rights (if needed)](deploy/directory-service-accounts.md#verify-that-the-gmsa-account-has-the-required-rights-if-needed).
+Add Domain Controller Policy with the logon as a service.
+For more information, see [Verify that the gMSA account has the required rights](deploy/directory-service-accounts.md#verify-that-the-gmsa-account-has-the-required-rights).

 ## See also